Hand Stain Tannery Tour

 Working with genuine hand stained vegetable tanned leather is a complete addiction.
-The sweet scent is curious at first, if not overwhelming.
-The supple skin is easy to cut and sand, strong and flexible, and does not contain any toxic or harmful substances.
+The supple skin has a sweet scent, is easy to cut and sand, strong and flexible, and does not contain any toxic or harmful substances.

 We only source our hand stained leather from family tanneries in Tuscany that abide by tradition and strictly monitor the production to minimize the impact on the environment.
 The raw skins come from small meat and dairy farms in America and Europe that have high moisture content - this is because the hand stain process only works with supple leather.
 A drier, more brittle leather does not absorb the vegetable tannins as well and is not worth the artisan effort put into hand staining.

 The tannery below produces our Vecchio Brown, Olive (Honey) Brown, Tuscan Red, Navy Blue, Green, and Black leathers.
 This 4th generation tannery has been rolling drums in the hills of Tuscany since the 50s.

 The main stages of leather tanning occur over several days in large wooden drums where the raw salted skins are hydrated, cleaned, and then split in skivers to produce a naked leather hide that is ready for hand staining and painting.

 Before the hand stain process can begin the naked leather hides are put into a large drum tumbler that softens the skins so the vegetable tannins will absorb deep into the grain.
 The softened skins become the blank canvas.

 The Stain Room